 During the post production stage, we worked closely with AAT to ensure that the video was cut together to meet their expectations.
 We kept AAT up to date on the step-by-step process of the edit by using Dream Engine’s client management system, which meant that there were no surprises for them during post production.
 We were able to receive their feedback, make changes, and send them their latest cut very quickly, which helped them receive their video in a timely fashion.
 It also made the editing process organic; they never had to wonder what stage their video was at, and could rely on us to keep the process running smoothly.

 The finished video incorporated a professional voiceover from an artist we recommended.
-We applied an extensive color grade, sourced custom music, and created an Earth zoom animation that they had specially requested to ensure we ticked every box.
+We applied an extensive colour grade, sourced custom music, and created an Earth zoom animation that they had specially requested to ensure we ticked every box.

 We fostered a real working relationship with our client, ensuring that the entire video process was a collaboration, rather than a dictation.
 This is important: by working closely with AAT, we were able to create for them the video that they wanted.